Discovering Effective Policies for Land-Use Planning with Neuroevolution: Future Work

 The predictor creates point estimates of ELUC.
 A technique called Residual Input-Output kernel \citep[RIO;][]{qiu:iclr20} can be used to estimate confidence in these predictions.
 The method builds a Gaussian Process model of the residual error, quantifying the uncertainty.
 RIO is part of the Project Resilience codebase but was not yet used in the study in this paper.

-Project Resilience also provides an alternative approach to prescription: representing the prescriptor as a set of rules \citep{shahrzad:arxiv22}.
+Project Resilience also provides an alternative approach to prescription: Representing the prescriptor as a set of rules \citep{shahrzad:arxiv22}.
 This approach has the advantage that the behavior is transparent and explainable, as demonstrated in prior experiments in other tasks (including NPI optimization \citep{miikkulainen:ieeetec21}).
 Rule-set evolution on land-use optimization will be evaluated in the future.

+To make the system more immediately useful to decision-makers, the cost metric could be refined to take into account region-specific costs of changing each particular land-use type to another.
 The approach can also be extended with preferences and further objectives.
 For instance, the decision maker could choose which crops should be preferred, which may be more actionable than the large-scale changes in the current dataset.
-It may be possible to optimize additional objectives such as minimizing nitrate pollution and water consumption, and maintaining or increasing food production.
-Similarly, instead of planning for a single year, it might be possible to develop prescriptors that recommend land-use changes for the next several years: For instance, what could be done in the next five years to reduce ELUC by a given target percentage.
+It may be possible to optimize additional objectives such as minimizing nitrate pollution and water consumption, and maintaining or increasing food production, similar to how minimizing crop change was optimized in Section \ref{sc:crop}.
+Further, instead of planning for a single year, it might be possible to develop prescriptors that recommend land-use changes for the next several years: For instance, what could be done in the next five years to reduce ELUC by a given target percentage.
 As data and simulations become more accurate in the future, such refined and extended decisions should become possible.

+Even though land-use change is an important factor, it alone is not enough to reduce emissions to net zero.
+However, the framework designed in this project can be applied to other decision-making use cases as long as available context, action, and outcome data exist.
+A comprehensive such effort, covering energy policy and other factors, may eventually help reach climate-change goals.